qlik-oss/qlik-cloud-answers-analyzer/README.md

 ![Sheets in the Answers Analyzer](/images/Answers_Analyzer_Dashboard.png)

-It provides information such as:
+It provides the ability to:

 - Track user questions across knowledgebases, assistants, and source documents
 - Analyze user behavior to see what types of questions users are asking about what content